-Body Language - Filipino Gestures and What They Mean
+Body Language - Filipino Gestures and Their Meaning

 The following Filipino gestures are so common that you will see one or few of these if you set foot in the Philippines.
 Not only you'll want to familiarize yourself with these to decode and understand Filipino gestures your peers used but it's something worth knowing as well to put in use.